mempodippy/vlany/README.md

 ###Serious bugs
 > 1. There is currently only one significant bug in vlany, which unfortunately causes the box to be unable to reboot successfully.
 > This bug arises from hide_checks.c @ hidden_xattr.
 It'll get fixed.
+> 2. vlany fails to install correctly on CentOS (reported issue applies to CentOS 6.5)

 ###Minor bugs
 > 1. There is a [weird bug](https://github.com/mempodippy/vlany/issues/4) where it shows a duplicate line in the w / who commands.
 This is potentially a way to detect a vlany installation on a box.